ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/NormsScripts_Lecture/Transcripts/Prose/CCL2023-08_Norms, Scripts, Narratives, Languages Lecture ~ Mahault Albarracin ~ ActInf Social Sciences 2023.m4a.sentences.csv_transcript.md

 39:45 [[start:2385390][end:2389390]] Now we've explored a little bit confirmation bias and echo chamber.
 [[start:2389890][end:2394590]] We can see how this extends to human communication.
-[[start:2395410][end:2407170]] This allows us to explore the principles of active inference, which shape individual cognitive tendencies, and the influence of the broader dynamics of communication and collective intelligence on the environment.
+[[start:2395410][end:2407170]] This allows us to explore the principles of Active Inference, which shape individual cognitive tendencies, and the influence of the broader dynamics of communication and collective intelligence on the environment.

 40:09 [[start:2409190][end:2418950]] So we can link communicative behavior to biological imperative of minimizing free energy, which emphasizes the action oriented nature of communication.
 [[start:2419690][end:2427610]] The framework allows for adaptive behavior even when the models deviate from vertical representations of the environment.